Post all

 The cost in lost productivity if a sub-site turns out to be not what was needed => none

-All costs are already occuring as a result of serving up SGFP / now PrimaryON.ca .. this adds little to the added costs.
+All costs are already occuring as a result of serving up PrimaryON.ca .. this adds little to the added costs.

 You can find this module at PrimaryON.ca/sub-sites